 \section{Learning with Manifold Latent Spaces having General Geometries and Topologies}

-For many systems, parsimonious representations can be obtained by working with non-euclidean manifold latent spaces, such as a torus for doubly periodic systems or even non-orientable manifolds, such as a klein bottle as arises in imaging and perception studies~\citep{Carlsson2008}.
+For many systems, parsimonious representations can be obtained by working with non-Euclidean manifold latent spaces.
+This includes tori for doubly periodic systems or even non-orientable manifolds, such as a klein bottle as arises in imaging and perception studies~\citep{Carlsson2008}.
 For this purpose, we learn encoders $\mathcal{E}$ over a family of mappings to a prescribed manifold $\mathcal{M}$ of the form